YinHk-Notes/C-Sharp-cheatsheet/c# concepts/class/partial class.md

 > All the parts must be available at compile time to form the final type.
 All the parts must have the same accessibility, such as `public`, `private`, and so on.

-> If any part is declared abstract, then the whole type is considered abstract.
-If any part is declared sealed, then the whole type is considered sealed.
+> If any part is declared `abstract`, then the whole type is considered `abstract`.
+If any part is declared `sealed`, then the whole type is considered `sealed`.
 If any part declares a base type, then the whole type inherits that class.

 At compile time, attributes of partial-type definitions are merged.
 For example, consider the following declarations: